neil314159/portfolio-project-1/README.md

     * to allow easy location of tabs and to redirect the user if they mis-type the address

 ### Features to implement in the future
-* Add a google maps view of the locatiosn in the guide
+* Add a Google Maps view of the locations in the guide
-* replace css colours and fonts with variable names to make updating styles easier
+* Replace CSS colours and fonts with variable names to make updating styles easier
-* make the newsletter signup form link to a functional page on trannsmission of data
+* Make the newsletter signup form link to a functional page on trannsmission of data

 ## Wireframes
 screenshots to go here